chandu884/chandu-demo/README.md

 # chandu-demo
-this is my first repositary.
+this is my first git repository.